anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 └── tasks.sqlite
 ```

-And your entire `Cargo.toml` must bee looking like
+And your entire `Cargo.toml` should look like the following.

 File: `Cargo.tmol`
 {:.muted}